 In Egypt’s long history, there has been only a single leadership election which can reasonably be considered free and fair.
 That election, precipitated by the Arab Spring and the million-person marches which accompanied it, took place in May 2012.

 The election was won by a man called Mohamed Morsi, a veteran opposition figure who had previously spent time in jail as a political prisoner.
+He represented the Freedom and Justice Party (FJP), which was affiliated to the Muslim Brotherhood, the moderate Islamist group which has long terrified Egypt’s secular dictators.

 But Morsi did not spend much time in office.
 Just a year after he was inaugurated, he was ousted in a military coup led by General Abdel Fattah el-Sisi, who installed himself as president and remains in the position today.
 Sisi’s own election, in 2014, was controversial — his 97% winning margin underscored the question marks over the credibility of the vote.